Fruit Infused Water Recipe in a Mason Jar

 Easy and refreshing fruit infused water recipe.
 Make drinking water fun, nutritious and colorful!
 Make this infused water in mason jars and always have it on hand.

 One of the reasons I enjoy growing mint in my herb garden is because I love to use it in drinks.
-I add it to lemonade, orange juice, and even plain water.
-To jazz up the water even more, I infuse it with not only mint but fruits and vegetables as well.
-This fruit infused water recipe is just a guideline…you can use your favorite fruits/veggies or simply use whatever you have on hand.
-I like the citrus combined with the sweet strawberries & watermelon.
-Cucumber is optional.
-Sometimes I add it and sometimes I don’t.
+I add it to lemonade, orange juice, Fresca, and even plain water.
+To jazz up the water even more, I infuse it with not only mint, but fruits and vegetables as well.

 - Place several fresh mint leaves in each jar.
 (I like a lot of mint so I use 8 – 10 leaves.)

-- Cut 4 slices out of the middle of the lemon and lime.
+- Cut 4 slices out of the middle of the lemon and the lime.

 - Squeeze the juice from the ends of the lemon and lime over the mint.

-- To each jar add: 2 lemon slices, 2 lime slices, half the strawberries, 5 watermelon chunks and 4 slices of cucumber.
+- To each jar add: 2 lemon slices, 2 lime slices, half the strawberries, half the watermelon, and 4 slices of cucumber.